CompMarkGS: Robust Watermarking for Compressed 3D Gaussian Splatting: Method

-\myparagraph{Wateramrk Message Loss.} For training our approach, the watermarked anchor features are processed by individual MLPs to predict Gaussian attributes and render the scene.
-As mentioned in the previous sections, to embed the watermark in the low-frequency domain, the rendered images are processed using a Discrete Wavelet Transform(DWT) to extract the low-frequency components.
-These images are then input to a pre-trained HiDDeN~\cite{zhu2018hidden} decoder to output the watermark message, $M'$, and the watermark message loss $\mathcal{L}_{msg}$ is defined as a Binary Cross Entropy(BCE) loss:
+\paragraph{Watermark message loss.} As described in Sec.\ref{sec:frequency_aware_anchor_growing}, we use the pre-trained HiDDeN~\citep{zhu2018hidden} decoder to produce the watermark message $M'$, and the watermark message loss $\mathcal{L}_{msg}$ is defined as a binary cross entropy (BCE) loss:

-where $M \in\{0,1\}^L$ is the ground truth message, and a sigmoid function $\sigma$ constrains $M'$ to $[0,1]$ .
+where $M \in\{0,1\}^L$ is the ground truth message, and a sigmoid function $\sigma$ constrains $M'$ to $[0,1]$.

-\myparagraph{HSV Loss.} To minimize distortion during watermark embedding, we incorporate the $\mathcal{L}_{hsv}$ and $\mathcal{L}_{freq}$ loss terms.
-Prior studies typically compute image loss in the RGB space to enhance image quality.
-However, since the RGB space calculates loss based on independent pixel-level color information, it does not accurately reflect human color perception.
-Therefore, we compute image loss in the HSV space, which represents colors in a manner more similar to the human visual system:
+\paragraph{HSV Loss.} We incorporate the HSV loss $\mathcal{L}_{hsv}$ term to minimize color artifacts during watermark embedding.
+Previous studies~\citep{huang2025gaussianmarker,jang2024waterf,jang20243dgsw3dgaussiansplatting} typically computed image loss in the RGB space to improve rendering quality.
+However, since the RGB space calculates loss based on independent pixel-level color information, it does not accurately reflect the human visual system.
+Therefore, we compute image loss in the HSV space, which represents colors in a manner more similar to the human visual system.
+First, we construct binary masks based on hue ranges for each color to localize color artifacts.
+Binary mask is defined as follows: